Muir and Reekie part with long-serving coach Young

 "Both athletes would like to thank Andy for his commitment and support over the years.

-"They are now focussed on making decisions around their support network and coaching set-up for the future and will not be making any further comment.
+"They are now focused on making decisions around their support network and coaching set-up for the future and will not be making any further comment.
 UKA staff are continuing to support the athletes during this time."

 Two days ago, after a newspaper reported a 'falling out', Young, who started working with Muir in 2011, told BBC Scotland: "There was no bust-up.
 I think you would find the girls were worried about my health if you spoke to them.